 Survive The Summer

 Perfect for the end of the school year.
 Many students make bad decisions during the summer, they take risks they would not consider during the school year.
 Keith shows that risk taking has consequences and that those consequences can be permanent.
-Keith teaches students not to forsake their long term goals for short term thrills.
+During his virtual assembly Keith teaches students not to forsake their long term goals for short term thrills.
 Summer should be fun…not fatal.

 Keith challenges the youth and adults in the audience to seriously contemplate how they view one another.
 This show is great if you are having problems with cliques, racism, bullying, or staff infighting.
 Stop Bullying is about acceptance, making new friends by reaching out, and encouraging the audience to stop judging one another by outward appearance, speech, or economic status.
 Keith talks about trash throwing and trash catching, haters and hate catching, bullies and bystanders.
 He takes the unusual approach of addressing the mindset of the victim as well as the bully.
 He will inspire those that have been bullied and force the bullies to take a harsh look at why they do what they do.
 The students that have “caught it” because they learn differently or struggle academically and socially will come away especially inspired.